kenjennings/Atari-Pet-Frogger/README_Porting.md

   - Character 155(dec)/$9B(hex) as the end of string, and new line/carriage return.
   - Character 0, often used as end of string on other systems, is a valid graphics character on the Atari.

 - Character set image order is different from ATASCII order.
-(Other systems with refined character sets tend towards ASCII order.)
+(Other systems with refined character sets may tend towards ASCII order.)
   - Notably, entry 0 in the character set is for the blank space.
-(This is actually a benefit.
+(This is a benefit in game code.
 When a program reads a zero value byte from screen memory it can use the CPU zero flag immediately without doing a comparison to recognize an blank/empty place on screen.)

 - Keyboard scan codes on the Atari are also different from both ATASCII and the the internal character set order.

 **The Other Platforms**